Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 }
 ```

 The code above assembles a file path for the provided report by combining the output directory with the generated file name.
-It calls the [`Path.Combine`](https://docs.microsoft.com/en-us/dotnet/api/system.io.path.combine?view=netcore-3.1#System_IO_Path_Combine_System_String_System_String_) method, whose behavior relies on the value of the `Path.DirectorySeparatorChar` constant, as it indicates which directory separator is used by the operating system.
+It calls the [`Path.Combine(...)`](https://docs.microsoft.com/en-us/dotnet/api/system.io.path.combine?view=netcore-3.1#System_IO_Path_Combine_System_String_System_String_) method, whose behavior relies on the value of the `Path.DirectorySeparatorChar` constant, as it indicates which directory separator is used by the operating system.

 Since it is a constant and its value is guaranteed to always be the same for the duration of the program's lifetime, our function is pure (as long as we also disregard possible exceptions).
 However, it's pure only within the current session.

 If we imagine that we're building a cross-platform solution, it's logical that we treat specifics of each platform as environmental parameters.
 In other words, for code that is expected to run seamlessly on Windows and Linux, the path separator constant essentially acts as a global variable.

-Assuming our goal is to test `GetOutputPath` in isolation, simply relying on the parameters of the function is not enough.
-We would also need to execute tests on each of the supported operating systems, to make sure it actually works with all possible path separators.
+Assuming our goal is to test `GetOutputPath(...)` in isolation, simply relying on the parameters of the function is not enough.
+We would also need to execute tests on each of the supported operating systems, to make sure it actually works with all the possible path separators.

 In this case, the fact that the function is pure does not provide us with sufficient guarantees.
 While it's pure by definition, it's not _pure enough_ for what we need.